Premier Cosmetic Medical Center Serving Oklahoma City, Norman, Edmond & Nearby Areas of Oklahoma

 The good news is you can virtually eliminate the appearance of spider veins with advanced laser treatment.
 At Rejuvena, we treat spider veins with the Cutera Excel 1064 ND:Yag laser.
 The Excel laser is not only fast and effective, but has a cooling tip to help with comfort during treatment, as well.
 Dr. Hardt will sometimes use injectable sclerosing agents to close larger veins.

 We have many patients who tell us they can now wear less (or no) makeup and are no longer self conscious about wearing shorts or swim suits.
-If this condition bothers you, we invite you in for a free consultation.
+If this condition bothers you, we invite you in for a consultation.

-At Rejuvena, we do not charge for consultations.
-To schedule your free consultation, please email or call us at 405-842-1100.
 Dr. Hardt serves patients in Oklahoma City, Edmond, Norman and throughout the state of Oklahoma.

 A: The treated veins (which are not needed for circulation and are referred to as incompetent) begin to close off immediately.
 They are then absorbed by the body.
 This process takes two to four weeks.